 21. 7Shifts Blog

 7Shifts is a restaurant management platform used by millions of restaurants.
-They use their blog to promote their platform by doing listings that are biased toward their platform.
+They use their blog to promote their platform by publishing listings that are biased toward it.

-The blog features beautiful gradients for many of its elements, and they are not shy with calls to action that are everywhere you look.
+The blog features beautiful gradients for many of its elements, and it is not shy about calls to action that are everywhere you look.

 22. BetterWeb by Qwant Search